juanesc396/newspaper-analytics-NLP/README.md

 5. Create the model with Spacy.
 6. Test the model to measure it's efficiency.
 7. Analize the dataset scraped with the trained model with the goal to determinate how much news are negative.

+The analysis determined that the percentage of negative news is 72% with respect to the positive ones, which makes me think that spending a lot of time reading news could trigger negative thought tendencies.